 Morningstar provides analysis and ratings of individual securities like stocks, bonds, and ETFs, but its main focus is mutual funds.
 The service will mainly benefit long-term, buy-and-hold investors, whose investing activities will be best served with mutual funds.

-As you can see, the free service is fairly limited but it’s enough to let you get a feel for the service.
-If you want analyst reports and top investment picks, Morningstar Premium costs $199 per year.
-There is a discount off the Morningstar Premium subscription price if you subscribe for multiple years.
+The free service is fairly limited, but it’s enough to give you a feel for the service.
+If you want analyst reports and top investment picks, Morningstar Investor costs $199 per year.
+There is a discount on the Morningstar Investor subscription price if you subscribe for multiple years.
+Your subscription starts with a seven-day free trial to give you a chance to evaluate the service.

 What do you get with Morningstar Investor?